A New Way Forward for Students

 Resources on campus

-Many student services are open on campus, including the library, study spaces, Campus Rec, child care, housing, dining, and the Center for Student Health and Counseling (SHAC).
-Close to 900 students will be living on campus with a full slate of safeguards to address health and well being.
+Many student services are open on campus, including the library, study spaces, child care, housing, dining, and the Center for Student Health and Counseling (SHAC).
+Close to 900 students live on campus with a full slate of safeguards to address health and well being.

 Your health and well-being come first